matthew-dong-dev/ICS-research/dev-notes/data-notes.md

 ### Just so everyone is clear on what’s causing the indexing errors:

-- Service reads from the hashed majors, grades, etc. files which are in the top level of /research/UCBD2/edw_data (through env.json which is loaded through `scripts/refresh/global_vars.py`)
+- Service reads from the hashed majors, grades, etc. files which are in the top level of /research/UCBD2/edw_data

 These are older files from the end of summer.
 It’s decoding the student ids with /research/askoski_common/bins/sidHash_new.bin, which is being overwritten by the data pipeline with mappings calculated from newer data. (are all these things being mapped?)